roman-che/apexsyetems-test/README.md

 ### Allure Report

 The image below depicts the Allure report with the list of tests.
-Each test include predefined tags, steps in "Test body" section and added screenshot, page source, console logs and video as attachments.
+Each test includes predefined tags, steps in the "Test body" section and added screenshot, page source, console logs and video as attachments.

 <p align="center">
   <img src="img/screenshots/allureScreenshot.png">